How to Measure Your Sales Coaching Effectiveness

 Once I was able to have the structure, the strategy, and the process all figured out, I was really able to focus on coaching and to build that in as a regular part of our culture and to have a weekly rhythm.
 Then we started seeing 3 to 4 times more weekly meetings booked.

-You have to make it a priority, block consistent time slots off your calendar for sales call coaching.
-You need to build your schedule around these regular sessions, because if you don’t have the right workflow and infrastructure, you are constantly putting bandages on issues that need surgery.
+You have to make it a priority to block consistent time slots off your calendar for sales call coaching.
+You need to build your schedule around these regular sessions because if you don’t have the right workflow and infrastructure, you are constantly putting bandages on issues that need surgery.

 By coaching your team consistently and effectively, your reps will be able to perform better, develop faster, and have more confidence in themselves.

 If you don’t know how to get started, get involved with your peers.
-Go to other managers in the industry, go figure out what their week and their day and their coaching rhythm looks like.
-How often do they call-coach?
+Go to other managers in the industry, and figure out what their week, their day, and their coaching rhythm look like.
+How often do they call coach?
 What do they do?
 What templates do they use?

 Once you implement what you know is the right thing, you will grow into being good at it.
 Whether that’s a weekly one-on-one, or something else.
 Just start implementing it.
 The imposter syndrome will go away.